MattMcConnell1/Showcase/WeatherApp/src/main/README.md

         Description:

         The Weather App is a dynamic and user-friendly web application designed to provide real-time weather information for any location worldwide.
-Developed using HTML, CSS, and JavaScript, this application offers an intuitive interface that seamlessly integrates with the OpenWeather API to deliver accurate and up-to-date weather forecasts.
+Developed using HTML, CSS,and JavaScript, this application offers an intuitive interface that seamlessly integrates with the OpenWeather API to deliver accurate and up-to-date weather forecasts.

         Key Features:

         Responsive Design: The Weather App is built with a responsive design, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.

         Location-based Forecast: Users can easily retrieve weather information for any location by searching for a city or allowing the app to access their current location.

         Detailed Weather Data: The app provides comprehensive weather data, including current conditions, temperature, humidity, wind speed, and a five-day forecast.

         Visual Representation: The weather information is presented with visually appealing icons and graphics, enhancing the user experience and making it easy to interpret.

         OpenWeather API Integration: The app leverages the OpenWeather API to access accurate and reliable weather data, ensuring users receive the most current information.

         Technologies Used: